-Congratulations to our 2021 Maverick Awards Recipients, the second year of this important awards programme.
+the THIRD year of this important awards programme

 ATCA (the Air Traffic Control Association) and CANSO (the Civil Air Navigation Services Organisation) are honoured to announce the winners for the second annual Maverick Awards presented by World ATM Congress.
-The Awards recognise outstanding achievements in innovation, collaboration, and sustainability in air traffic management (ATM).
+The Awards recognise outstanding achievements in collaboration, innovation, resiliency, and sustainability in air traffic management (ATM).

-Over 60 nominations were received from air navigation service providers (ANSPs), industry, and academia, which were narrowed down to nine finalists, three in each award category.
+Over 55 nominations were received from air navigation service providers (ANSPs), industry, and academia, which were narrowed down to twelve finalists, three in each award category.

 The Collaboration Award recognises the importance of effective relationships and partnerships within/across disciplines and sectors to achieve a shared goal.